Mosquito Prevention for Ornamental Ponds

 - Try using mosquito donuts for larval control.
 This is a product similar to one used by our staff for larval abatement.
 The donuts may be bought at hardware, nursery, and ornamental pond stores in the area.

-Our staff are available to answer questions and provide consulting to assist you in finding long-term solutions to prevent mosquitoes from breeding in your ornamental or stock pond.
+Our staff are available to answer questions and provide consulting to assist you in finding long-term solutions to prevent mosquitos from breeding in your ornamental or stock pond.
 Please call us at 785-4599 to inquire about this service.

 Contact the Program